-- Train identified probation and parole officers to provide Reentry COMPAS informed comprehensive case planning and case management. - Develop a continuing education program for all department staff in order to evolve best-practice standards and a theoretical understanding of crime, criminogenic needs, recidivism, and the principles guiding department reentry initiatives. - Train all NMCD staff in motivational interviewing and build department capacity to use in-house trainers. - Provide COMPAS training for all staff providing direct services to prisoners, and build department capacity to provide COMPAS training to new hires. - Train identified Classification Bureau officers to provide COMPAS informed comprehensive case planning and case management in the prisons. - Include in the NMCD's Training Academy curriculum for all newly hired correctional and probation and parole officers, motivational interviewing, the theory and evidence-based practice of reentry and prison reform, and the biopsychosocial aspects of addiction.
+- Develop a continuing education program for all department staff in order to evolve best-practice standards and a theoretical understanding of crime, criminogenic needs, recidivism, and the principles guiding department reentry initiatives. - Train all NMCD staff in motivational interviewing and build department capacity to use in-house trainers to provide refresher courses. - Provide COMPAS training for all staff providing direct services to prisoners.